$15,000 Bean Lockyer Ticehurst Award for Excellence in Regional Journalism

 The judges have the right to reject an entry, and their decisions are final.

-The winner will be revealed at the 2020 LGAQ Annual Conference.
+The winner will be announced at the 2023 LGAQ Annual Conference.

 How to enter

 You must complete and return this form with your entry, including the following details:

 - An overall title for your entry (to be used in all publicity)